New Supernova Constraints on Neutrinophilic Dark Sector - Vector Mediators: Emissivity Calculation

 Although assuming a radial trajectory underestimates the true value of the integral in the exponent for most DM particles, it is accurate to within a factor of 2 for a substantial fraction of the DM, depending on the value of $r_0$.
 It would also be overly conservative to assume that only particles that escape without scattering can result in cooling: DM particles that scatter once or a couple times could still carry away significant energy.
 Therefore, we consider the above formula a reasonable estimate of the suppression of the energy emission due to trapping.

-We also note that after being produced, DM can also annihilate back into neutrinos inside the neutrinosphere.
-However, even for the largest DM luminosity that can be produced (which requires $g_{\nu}g_{\chi} \simeq 10^{-4}$; see Fig.~\ref{fig:limitplot}), we checked that the ambient neutrino number density exceeds the produced DM number density by about an order of magnitude.
+After being produced, DM can also annihilate back into neutrinos inside the neutrinosphere.
+Whether this effect is significant depends crucially on the mass of the mediator and of the DM.
+For a heavy mediator, this effect can safely be neglected: when the mediator mass is much larger than the energies of the neutrinos and produced DM, we can make the replacements $(s - m_{Z'}^2)^2 \rightarrow m_{Z'}^4$ and $(t - m_{Z'}^2)^2 \rightarrow m_{Z'}^4$ in Eqs.~\eqref{eq:prod}, \eqref{eq:ann}, and \eqref{eq:scattering}, so the scattering and annihilation cross sections are comparable at relativistic energies.
+Even for the largest DM luminosity that can be produced (which requires $g_{\nu}g_{\chi} \simeq 10^{-4}$; see Fig.~\ref{fig:limitplot}, left), we have checked that the ambient neutrino number density exceeds the produced DM number density by about an order of magnitude.
 For larger couplings, DM and neutrinos deep inside the neutrinosphere may come into thermal equilibrium.
 But at those couplings, the DM luminosity is dominated by production at larger radii (see Fig.~\ref{fig:emissionprofile}), where the produced DM density is still much lower than the neutrino density.
-Therefore, we do not include the DM annihilation in the escape probability above.
+Therefore, we do not include the DM annihilation in the escape probability for the case of a heavy mediator.

+However, when we consider a light mediator, the replacement $(s - m_{Z'}^2)^2 \rightarrow m_{Z'}^4$ is no longer valid.
+In particular, the resonance in Eq.~\eqref{eq:ann} can no longer be neglected.
+This resonance enhances the DM self-annihilation cross section relative to the scattering cross section with neutrinos, so the self-annihilation process must be accounted for as well.
+Following Ref.~\cite{Manzari:2023gkt}, we use the narrow-width approximation to simplify the calculation of the annihilation rate.
+We assume that the density of DM is equal to the volumetric DM production rate divided by the time it takes DM to escape the neutrinosphere.
+We compute the inverse mean free path for annihilation and add it to the inverse mean free path due to scattering with neutrinos to compute the total inverse mean free path, and use Eq.~\eqref{eq:prob2} to compute the probability of escaping just as before.

 Using the average DM energy $E_{\rm avg}$ to compute the escape probability, we define the emissivity after trapping is taken into account as

 with $\dot{E}$ given by Eq.~\eqref{eq:emissivity1}.
 In Fig.~\ref{fig:emissionprofile}, we show the DM luminosity per spherical shell for a range of different coupling values.
 For concreteness, we choose a DM mass of 1 MeV and a mediator mass of 10 GeV.
 When the couplings are small, the luminosity peaks at about 8 km (where the temperature peaks), and increasing the couplings increases the total energy emission.
 However, when the couplings become large, any DM produced near the center of the neutrinosphere is effectively trapped, and the emission is dominated by larger radii.
 Integrating these emission profiles over $r$ yields the total luminosity for a given choice of model parameters, namely, couplings and particle masses.